CUCWD/edx-documentation/en_us/shared/video/prepare_video.rst

 * Learners can show the transcript file as overlaid closed captions for the video by selecting the **CC** icon in the video player’s control bar.
 * You can allow learners to download transcripts so that they can read them offline.
-For more information, see :ref:`REFERENCE`.
+For more information, see :ref:`Enable Video and Transcript Downloads`.

 =============================
 Obtaining a Video Transcript